puppetlabs-toy-chest/wash/CONTRIBUTING.md

 ### Releases

 Releases are done through the GitHub's [Draft a new release](https://github.com/puppetlabs/wash/releases/new).
-Assets are automatically built and a [GitHub Action](https://github.com/puppetlabs/wash/blob/master/.github/workflows/release.yml) will open a PR against https://github.com/puppetlabs/homebrew-puppet to update to the new release.
+A [GitHub Action](https://github.com/puppetlabs/wash/blob/master/.github/workflows/release.yml) will build and upload assets and open a PR against https://github.com/puppetlabs/homebrew-puppet to update to the new release.

 Release announcements are:

-- posted in [Slack #cloudnative](https://puppetcommunity.slack.com/app_redirect?channel=cloudnative) (the release is automatically posted to #wash by the GitHub App); ask a moderator to re-post into #announcements.
-Example announcement:
+- the release is automatically posted to #wash by the GitHub App; ask a moderator to re-post into #announcements.
-  > Wash x.y.z is now available.
-This release added ...
-Detailed release notes are available at https://github.com/puppetlabs/wash/releases/tag/x.y.z.
 - Puppet internal [release announcement process](https://confluence.puppetlabs.com/display/PM/Sending+Product+Release+Announcements) sends to puppet-announce@ and puppet-users@